Joshua King (footballer, born 1992): Everton

 On 1 February 2021, the last day of the winter transfer window, Everton announced the signing of King from Bournemouth for a nominal fee.
 He agreed to a deal until the end of the season with an option to extend the deal.
 He made his debut away against Leeds United on 3 February, coming on in the 87th minute.
 Everton won the game 2–1.
 King was announced to be leaving the club upon the expiration of his contract, one of four first-team players to not be having their contracts renewed.

 Watford

 On 9 July 2021, King joined newly promoted Premier League side Watford on a free transfer, a two-year deal with the option of a third.

 On 23 October 2021, King scored his first goals for Watford, which subsequently was a hat-trick in Watford’s 5–2 away win against Everton.
 On 28 June 2022, King was released following the club's immediate relegation back to the Championship.

 Fenerbahçe

 King signed a two-year contract with Turkish club Fenerbahçe on 13 July 2022.

+Toulouse

+On 29 August 2024, King signed with French club Toulouse on a free transfer from Fenerbahce.